-It is a manmade drug that produces energizing effects similar to the stimulant class amphetamines as well as psychedelic effects, similar to the hallucinogen mescaline.
-MDMA is known as a “club drug” because of its popularity in the nightclub scene, at “raves” (all-night dance parties), and music festivals or concerts.
+Ecstacy or MDMA (methylenedioxymethamphetamine) is a manmade drug that produces energizing effects similar to stimulant (or activity increasing) class amphetamines, as well as psychedelic effects similar to the hallucinogen mescaline.
+MDMA is known as a “club drug” because of its popularity in the nightclub scene, at “raves” (all-night dance parties) and music festivals or concerts.

-Researchers have found that much of the Ecstasy used today contains other drugs in addition to MDMA, which themselves can be harmful.
-Makers of MDMA might add caffeine, dextromethorphan (found in some cough syrups), amphetamines, PCP, or cocaine to the pills, tablets, or capsules.
+Researchers have found that much of the ecstasy used today contains other drugs in addition to MDMA, which themselves can be harmful.
+Makers of MDMA might add caffeine, dextromethorphan (found in some cough syrups), amphetamines, PCP (phencyclidine), or cocaine to the pills, tablets or capsules.

 MDMA’s effects generally last from 3 to 6 hours.
 It is common for users to take a second dose of the drug as the effects of the first dose begin to fade.
 Some users may also take MDMA along with other drugs.

-The severe aftereffects, “comedown”, are caused by the brain no longer having enough serotonin after the surge that was triggered by using MDMA.
-Days or even weeks after use, people can experience confusion, depression, sleep problems, drug craving, and anxiety.
+The severe aftereffects, “comedown”, are caused by the brain no longer having enough serotonin after the rush that was triggered by using MDMA.
+Days or even weeks after use, people can experience confusion, depression, sleep problems, drug craving and anxiety.

 Common street names include: